-This guide will help you install PS2 Slim Methylene – Complete (version with ESP32).
+This guide will help you install the PS2 Slim Methylene – Complete (version with ESP32).

 In this guide, I’ll assume that you have your PS2 Slim board in your hands, as you’ll find some excellent disassembly guides on the Internet.